Automaticity of uniformly recurrent substitutive sequences: Proof of Theorem

 and thus either $v$ is an eigenvector of $M$ and so $v_s=M^sv$ is an eigenvector of $M$, or $Mv-\lambda v$ lies in $\mathrm{Ker}(M^n)\subset\mathrm{Ker}(M^s)$ and so $M^{s+1}v=\lambda M^sv$ and $v_s$ is an eigenvector of $M$. \end{proof}

-We are now ready to prove Proposition \ref{thm:automatic}.
-We will first show it in the two-sided case, and then deduce the one-sided case.
-At the end, we will deduce Theorem \ref{cor:automatic} and Corollary \ref{cor:left-proper}.
+We are now ready to prove Theorem \ref{thm:automatic}.
+We will first show the dynamical part of Theorem \ref{thm:automatic} (see Theorem \ref{thm:2automatic} below) in the two-sided case, and then deduce the one-sided case.
+At the end, we will deduce the rest of the claims in Theorem \ref{thm:automatic} and Corollary \ref{cor:left-proper}.